What is Fiber Optic Sensing?

 Distributed fiber optic sensing

-Raman and Brillouin scattering are effectively used in Distributed Fiber Sensing (DFS).
-Raman scattering is used for Distributed Temperature Sensing (DTS) and Brillouin scattering is used for Distributed Temperature and Strain Sensing (DTSS).
-These measurements are not influenced by the optical loss of the fiber, so they can be used to monitor the temperature and strain accurately over tens of kilometers.
+Raman, Brillouin and Rayleigh scattering are effectively used in Distributed Fiber Sensing (DFS).
+Raman scattering is used for Distributed Temperature Sensing (DTS), Brillouin scattering is used for Distributed Temperature and Strain Sensing (DTSS), and Rayleigh scattering is used for Distributed Acoustic Sensing (DAS).
+These measurements can be used to monitor the temperature, strain and vibrations accurately over tens of kilometers.

 In this context, "distributed" simply refers to fiber sensing technology that can measure continuously throughout the complete length of the fiber, or distributed fiber optic sensor.
 Essentially, the fiber itself is the sensor.
 Since these fiber sensing methods are completely intrinsic, standard telecommunications fiber can be used as the medium, if the temperature is expected to remain below 100˚C (212˚F), and the fiber is not subjected to excessive chemical or mechanical disruption.